elamaran619/amazon-quicksight-user-guide/doc_source/formatting-a-visual.md

    + Choose **Auto \(based on data range\)** to have the range start at the lowest value for the measure being displayed and end around the highest value for the measure being displayed\.
    + Choose **Custom range** to have the range start and end at values that you specify\.

-     If you choose **Custom range**, type the start and end values in the fields in that section\.
+     If you choose **Custom range**, enter the start and end values in the fields in that section\.
 Typically, you use integers for the range values\.
 For stacked 100 percent bar charts, use a decimal value to indicate the percentage that you want\.
-For example, if you want the range to be 0–30 percent instead of 0–100 percent, type 0 for the start value and \.3 for the end value\.
+For example, if you want the range to be 0–30 percent instead of 0–100 percent, enter 0 for the start value and \.3 for the end value\.

-1. To customize the number of values to show on the axis, type in an integer between 1 and 50\.
+1. To customize the number of values to show on the axis, enter in an integer between 1 and 50\.

 1. Close the **Format Visual** pane by choosing the X icon in the upper\-right corner of the pane\.